What Are Wood Pellets Made of?

 Busting the myths about Wood Pellet Boilers

 When discussing the reasonability of using wood pellets as a heating source for biomass boilers, some of the arising questions are more common than others.
-As it is always the case with relatively new products that enter the market, wood pellet and biomass boilers were not exempted from a number of misconceptions about the way these boilers should be used.
+There are many advantages of wood pellet boilers, but as it is always the case with relatively new products that enter the market, wood pellet and biomass boilers were not exempted from a number of misconceptions about the way these boilers should be used.
 Thus, we decided to select the 9 most popular wood pellets myths and reveal what is true and what is not about them.

 "A handful of pellets is enough to operate a biomass boiler during the day, for heating a multi-store house."